martinthomson/escape-report/draft-thomson-escape-report.md

 - AMP provides a framework for supporting user authentication, but publishers asserted that using this framework was not considered practical.

-- AMP content does not support rendering of certain content, like tables.
+- AMP content does not support rendering of certain content, which can affect the ability of publishers to innovate in how they produce content.

 - The AMP model for the implementation of paywalls ({{paywalls}}) was claimed to be inimical to some publisher business models.